 The Action Builders Team

-Mark earned a residential home builders license in January of 2003 and formed Action Builders Inc. Five years later Diane left her 24-year career at Teledyne Brown Engineering to work full-time for Action Builders.
-We started out building spec homes that we sold after completion…our first one being in Magnolia Springs subdivision.
+Diane left her 24-year career at Teledyne Brown Engineering in 2008 to work full-time for Action Builders.
+We started out building spec homes with our first one being in Magnolia Springs subdivision.
 Our first pre-sale custom home was in 2005 in High Mountain Reserve subdivision and we built our last spec home in 2008 in Whitehall subdivision.

 Mark and Diane decided in 2009 to take it up a notch and earn the Certified Green Professional (CGP) designation from the National Association of Home Builders (NAHB).
 Mark has been incorporating green products in custom homes for years with the use of tankless water heaters, low flow showers, toilets, and irrigation systems, indoor air quality fresh air exchange systems, high efficient heating and cooling systems, closed cell and open cell wall insulation, conditioned attics with an energy recovery ventilator, high efficient low e windows, tech shield on roof decking for lower attic temperatures, insulated garage doors, conditioned crawl spaces, compact florescent lighting, LED lights, geo thermal HVAC units, and insulated concrete forms (ICF).
 Action Builders is a committed leader in Green Building.

 Mark earned the Graduate Master Builder (GMB) designation from the National Association of Home Builders in November 2011.
-He is currently the only builder in North Alabama who saw the importance of higher education in the building industry and pursued and earned this master builder designation.
+He is currently the only builder in North Alabama who pursued and earned this master builder designation.
 Education is very important to Mark and learning new processes and better ways of building is something he continually focuses on.

 On a Personal Note….Getting to Know Mark & Diane